cipto-hd/golang-book/04-webdev/02-web-dev/README.md

 Common responsibilities for web services are to respond to requests:

-- **asking for data** and serve data like JSON, XML images, CSS, HTML
+- **asking for data** and serve data like JSON, XML, images, CSS, HTML
 - **asking to modify a resource** either by creating, updating, or deleting it.

 ## The `net/http` library